jeromecst/scripts/README.md

 # scripts
 Useful scripts to enhance your Linux experience

+---

+in order to run the script, you need to set permission `chmod +x script.sh`.

 ### ddir.sh

 simple script to decrypt all `.gpg` files, recursively, in a folder.